robert17/iotf-rtd/docs/devices/libraries/embedded_c.rst

 Connecting to the Service
 -------------------------

-After initializing the Internet of Things Foundation Embedded C client library, you can connect to the Internet of Things Foundation by calling the 'connectiotf' function.
+After initializing the IoT Platform Embedded C client library, you can connect to the IoT Platform by calling the 'connectiotf' function.

 .. code:: c